tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 2. In the **"add a new mod from github"** section, type in the account name and mod name.
 	- gif here
 	- Type **"KH2FM-Mods-Num/GoA-ROM-Edition"** into the text box and click on **"install"** in the bottom right

-*Note: You can find more mods made by the community in the rando discord, checkout the **"Mods and Scripts"** Section*

 3. To enable the mod, be sure to click the checkbox next to the newly added mod in the list
 	- image here
 4. Then click **"Game"** and **"build", then **"build only"